MichaelBruwer/Portfolio/index.md

                     <div class="text">I'm Michael and I'm a <span class="typing-2"></span></div>
                     <p class='spacefix'>
                         I am an aspiring Developer with a passion for gameing.
-                        I am a trustworthy,respectful,organized,adaptable and truthful person who is looking to pursue a long-term career in IT and meet some new and interesting people along the way.
+                        I am a trustworthy, respectful, organized, adaptable and truthful person who is looking to pursue a long-term career in IT and meet some new and interesting people along the way.
 I have been around computers most of my life mainly dealing with hardware but also occasionally